szq0214/SReT/README.md

 ## Contact

-Zhiqiang Shen (zhiqians at andrew.cmu.edu or zhiqiangshen0214 at gmail.com)
+Zhiqiang Shen (zhiqiangshen0214 at gmail.com or zhiqians at andrew.cmu.edu)